tubearchivist/tubearchivist-jf/README.md

 ```

 ### Auto trigger
-Use the notification functionality of Tube Archivist to automatically trigger a library scan whenever the download task complets in Tube Archivist.
+Use the notification functionality of Tube Archivist to automatically trigger a library scan whenever the download task completes in Tube Archivist.
 For the `Start download` schedule on your settings page add a json Apprise link to send a push notification to the `tubearchivist-jf` container on task completion, make sure to specify the port, e.g.:

 ```
 json://tubearchivist-jf:8001